 Dividends payable are limited by the amount of the maximum retained earnings of the Company as defined by the legislation of the Republic of Armenia.
-During 2020, the Company declared and paid dividends of 42,000 thousand AMD (during 2019: 14,910 thousand AMD).
+No dividends were declared in 2021.
+During 2020, the Company declared and paid dividends of 42,000 thousand AMD